-6 Criteria for Choosing Software for Project Management Tools
+6 Criteria for Choosing PM Software Tools

 I have a friend who served for over a decade as a missionary in Papua New Guinea.
 She and her husband loved the experience.
 They helped a lot of people, made a number of life-long friends and felt good about the work they accomplished.
 Unfortunately, her mother was getting up in years and started running into health issues.
 They needed to return to the United States in order to care for her mother.

 They made it back OK and settled into a routine.
 But, do you know what one thing was that would drive her tears on a regular basis?
 Every time she would go to the grocery store and stand in front of aisle after aisle of choice after choice after choice of different brands, sizes, and features of the same product.
 It was overwhelming to her to think through all of these choices.
 These many options didn’t exist when she previously left and there was not nearly this many choices in Papua New Guinea.
 She just wanted cereal, coffee, or juice and was met with too many choices to comprehend!

 That overwhelming experience is how you may feel as a project manager if you are tasked with finding the right software for project management tools.
 The choices are endless.
 It’s aisle after aisle of different features, reports, functionality, price points, and integration options.
 It’s enough to make you throw your hands up in the air in desperation, break down in tears, and run out of the store!

 Wait…someone that works at the software for project management tools store just walked up the aisle and saw you on the verge of a breakdown.
 They can help!
 Here are the 6 questions they asked you to narrow down your choices and help make the right choice:

 1. How Familiar and Comfortable is your Team with Computers and Software?